photo: Rachelle Bowden

 A close look at the Terrace balustrade will reveal some interesting things.

 Graffiti and scratchiti,however, do very poorly as permanent markers.
 Subway cars are painted over or discarded after awhile; walls are knocked down; sidewalks are repaved eventually.

 But at Bethesda, the scratchitists have enjoyed an unusual, and rare, victory…as we’ll show on this page.
-In my Forgottenblog of November 22, I ruminated about the fact that most of the people who were with me when JFK was assassinated in 1963 have either taken a powder or have journeyed to the great beyond.
-On this page, you’ll see the work of people who, most likely on a whim, decided to make a mark on their surroundings, and though most of them have most assuredly disappeared from the world, their work is still here, at Bethesda Terrace, and just might be here for the next few hundreds of years, if Central Park, and NYC, are lucky enough.
+You’ll see the work of people who, most likely on a whim, decided to make a mark on their surroundings, and though most of them have most assuredly disappeared from the world, their work is still here, at Bethesda Terrace, and just might be here for the next few hundreds of years, if Central Park, and NYC, are lucky enough.